tigera-solutions/fortinet-enablement/modules/installing-calico.md

     storageclass.storage.k8s.io/tigera-elasticsearch created
     ```

-2. Now we can create the Tigera and Prometheus Operaters that will create the proper CRDs, RBAC, services needed for Calico Enterprise.
+2. Now we can create the Tigera and Prometheus operators that will create the proper CRDs, RBAC, services needed for Calico Enterprise.

     ```bash
     kubectl create -f https://docs.tigera.io/manifests/tigera-operator.yaml